Here's a walnut and maple flavored nice cream recipe that incorporates soaked walnuts--the secret to its ultra nutty and creamy texture! It's also:

 Also soak walnuts in water overnight (or at least 4 hours).
 If you’re short on time, you can also microwave the walnuts and about 1 cup of water until boiling, then let soak for 1 hour.

-Blend the frozen bananas and rest of the ingredients in a food processor or high-powered blender
+Blend the frozen bananas, soaked walnuts (drain the water before using!), and maple syrup in a food processor or high-powered blender.

 What are some ways you can eat this maple walnut nice cream?